14 min read

 Have you heard of Kajabi?
 It’s not just a blog writing tool but has many other powerful functions to support your blog business.
 I primarily use Kajabi to host all of my online courses, membership site, landing pages, and online store.
 If you want to sell digital products and build a blog, you can do both with Kajabi.

 Kajabi would replace your monthly hosting cost and WordPress.
-Blogging on Kajabi is straight forward.
+Blogging for beginners on Kajabi is pretty straight forward.
 As you can tell from the image below, you have a title and body section.
 Create your headline, write your blog entry, and hit publish.

 Writing blog posts in Kajabi